aosabook/500lines/modeller/chapter.md

 ``````````````````````````````````````````

 ### Nodes
-In the Scene's `render` function, we calling `render` on each of the items in the Scene's `node_list`.
+In the Scene's `render` function, we call `render` on each of the items in the Scene's `node_list`.
 But what are the elements
 of that list?
 We call them Nodes.
 Conceptually, a `Node` is anything that can be placed in the scene.
-Anything that exists in the design is a `Node`.
 In object oriented software, we write `Node` as an abstract base class.
 Any classes that represent objects to be placed in the `Scene` will inherit from `Node`.
 This base class allows us to reason about the scene abstractly.
 The rest of the code base doesn't need to know about the details of the objects it displays, it only needs to know that they are `Node`s.
 Each type of `Node` defines its own behaviour for rendering itself and for any other necessary interactions.
 The `Node` keeps track of important data about itself: translation matrix, scale matrix, color, etc. Multiplying the Node's translation matrix by
 its scaling matrix gives the transformation matrix from the Node's model coordinate space to the world coordinate space.
-We will see more about Axis Aligned Bounding Boxes (AABBs) when we discuss selection below.
+The Node also stores an Axis Aligned Bounding Box (AABB).
+We'll see more about AABBs when we discuss selection below.
+The simplest concrete implementation of Node is a Primitive.
+A Primitive is a single solid shape that can be added the scene.
+In this project, the primitives are Cube and Sphere.
 `````````````````````````````````````````` {.python}
 class Node(object):
     """ Base class for scene elements """